coodyme/coodyme/README.md

 ### I'm Augusto Brito

-I love to dig into development problems and solve them with modern technology.
-I create, scale and optimize applications.
+I love to dig into development challenges and find innovative solutions using cutting-edge technology.

-I also write blog posts and contribute to open source projects.
+My expertise lies in creating, scaling, and optimizing applications to deliver high-quality software solutions.

+In addition to my development work, I enjoy sharing my knowledge and insights through [articles](https://coody.me/articles), where I discuss various tech topics and share best practices.
+Furthermore, I actively contribute to [open-source projects](https://coody.me/os), collaborating with the developer community to drive progress.